Online diary: Buffalo gunman plotted attack for months

 The victims also included a man buying a cake for his grandson; a church deacon helping people get home with their groceries; and a supermarket security guard.

-Buffalo Police Commissioner Joseph Gramaglia said at a news conference that there was information indicating that Gendron had been in Buffalo in March, but Gramaglia declined to say more.
+Buffalo Police Commissioner Joseph Gramaglia said at a news conference that there was information indicating Gendron was in Buffalo in March, but Gramaglia declined to say more.

-The commissioner said numerous investigators are working on obtaining and reviewing Gendron’s online postings.
+The commissioner said numerous investigators are working to obtain and review Gendron’s online postings.

 “There’s a lot of social that’s being looked at, or that’s being verified, captured,” Gramaglia said.
 “Some of that takes warrants that have to be served on various social media platforms.”

-The author of the diary talked about checking out targets including the Tops Friendly Market and said a security guard asked what he was up to after his second visit of the day.
+The author of the diary talked about checking out targets including the Tops Friendly Market and said a security guard asked what he was doing after his second visit of the day.
 He gave an excuse about collecting data and soon left — “a close call,” he wrote.

 A 180-page document purportedly written by Gendron said the attack was intended to terrorize all nonwhite, non-Christian people and get them to leave the country.
 Federal authorities said they are working to confirm the document’s authenticity.

-Note: This story has been corrected to show that Whitfield, not his father, is a former Buffalo fire commissioner.